The dual volume of quasi-Fuchsian manifolds and the Weil-Petersson distance: The differential of the dual volume

 which Thurston conjectured to be another parametrization of the space of quasi-\hsk Fuchsian manifolds. \citet{bonahon1998variations} proved that the map $\Psi$ is $\mathscr{C}^1$ (and actually not $\mathscr{C}^2$), therefore a first order variation of quasi-\hsk Fuchsian structures $\dot{M}$ determines a first order variation of the induced hyperbolic structures $\dot{m}$ on the convex core.

 \begin{definition} Let $N \subset M$ be a compact convex subset of $M$ with regular boundary.
 The \emph{dual volume} of $N$ is defined as

-where $H$ is trace of the shape operator of $\partial N$ with respect to the normal vector pointing towards the convex side.
+where $H$ is trace of the shape operator of $\partial N$ with respect to the normal vector pointing towards the interior of $N$.
 The dual volume of the convex core of $M$ is set to be:

 \end{definition}